marcoverl/CVUserGuide/source/Overview.rst

 support to INFN-Padova users only for instances created using the INFN-Padova "blessed" images, described in :ref:`Public Images for INFN Padova users<publicimagesPd>`.

+When contacting the INFN-Padova computing and Network
+service to have support with a virtual machine, please provide all the information needed to debug the problem, in
+particular:

+- The IP number of the instance
+- The image name
+- The flavor name

 Acknowledge CloudVeneto / Scientific citations
 ----------------------------------------------